ctrlaltdylan/ctrlaltdylan.github.io/_posts/2022-01-04-why-pipedream.md

 You might be saying - ok cool Dylan; but I can do this same thing in Zapier or IFTT?
 What's the big deal?

 The big deal is that with Pipedream you can jump down into code _at any time_.
-You don't need to register as a developer, you don't need to jump through hops to customize a workflow to meet your needs.
-It's abstracted just enought to get started, and flexible enough to grow with your requirements.
+You don't need to register as a developer, you don't need to jump through anyhops to customize a workflow to meet your needs.

+It's abstracted just enough to get started, and flexible enough to grow with your requirements.

 ## The dog food tastes good